Getting started

 Next steps

-- Configuration — keys, base URL, logging
+- Configuration — keys, base URL, logging,

-- User and profile —
+launchOptions - User and profile —

 setUser,updateUser,logout - Events, tags, attributes — events, tags, attributes, ping

-- Push notifications — listeners and payloads
+- Push notifications — listeners, payloads, click reliability